renskiy/fabricio/examples/hello_world/README.md

 ### Registry account

-This option let you to provide custom Docker registry account to use with custom or default registry:
+This option let you to provide custom Docker registry account to use with the registry:

     account='my-account'